Research

 Active Projects

 Elsewhere — Book manuscript in progress.
-Literary nonfiction and cultural criticism examining whether leaving equals liberation when mobility is market-sorted and the conditions fled risk being replicated abroad.
+Literary nonfiction and cultural criticism examining whether leaving equals liberation when mobility is market-sorted, and the conditions fled risk being replicated abroad.
 Targeting major literary publishers.
-Represented in early development.
+Currently seeking literary representation.

-To Bloom in Alien Soil — Academic paper submitted to the Oxford Migration Studies Society 2026 Conference, with parallel submission to Routed magazine.
-Argues that existing migration frameworks — the forced/voluntary binary, lifestyle migration, brain drain — systematically fail to capture Black American women's voluntary departure, which is simultaneously chosen and structurally compelled.
+To Bloom in Alien Soil —Proposed research study at ICS Universidade de Lisboa arguing that existing migration frameworks systematically fail.
+The forced/voluntary binary, lifestyle migration, systematically fails to capture Black American women's voluntary departure, which is simultaneously chosen and structurally compelled.

 The Myth of Elsewhere — Narrative audio series in development.
 Five episodes set in Lisbon examining the gap between the social-media mythology of Portugal and the structural realities of Black life there.
 Centers intra-Black difference across Afro-Portuguese, PALOP-heritage, Black Brazilian, and Black American women.
 Currently seeking production partners and commissioners.